textileio/community/docs/a-tour-of-textile.md

 Let's go through one more threads use case that demonstrates how to create a custom DAG schema.
 Additionally, we'll make use of a [JSON schema](https://json-schema.org) for tracking JSON documents.

-Make a file named `location.json` with the following JSON document.
+Make a file named `location.json` with the following JSON document:

 ```JSON
 {